 Well it’s another guardsman who’s keeping the KO tradition alive these days and that’s P/M Jimmy Banks MBE.
 Each winter he invites a raft of professional players, mostly young, to the Scots Guards Club in Haymarket, Edinburgh, to do battle.
 Yesterday at 4pm saw the first round, Cameron May, the holder, versus Chris McLeish.

 Each had to play for around 30 minutes, the performance including a piobaireachd ground.
 Chris was on first and interspersed his tunes with stories from his early years learning the pipes in Brisbane, Australia.
-He played some of the tunes dearest to his old tutor, Mr McBeth, (hope I got that right Chris) and the first bit of the Desperate Battle of the Birds.
+He played some of the tunes dearest to his tutor, Martin MacBeth (hope I got that right Chris), and the first bit of the Desperate Battle of the Birds.

 The genial big Aussie has picked up quite a few prizes round the games with these tunes.
-Chris closed things out with some faster stuff including the Braes of Mellinish which he announced as by P/M Donald MacLeod which surprised me.
-It’s unattributed in Seumas MacNeill’s book.
+Chris closed things out with some faster stuff including the Braes of Mellinish, announced as by P/M Donald MacLeod.
+This surprised me; it’s unattributed in Seumas MacNeill’s book.
 Does anyone have the definitive on this?

 After a refreshment break of pies and pints, on came the holder Cameron May from Dillarburn, in darkest Lanarkshire.
 Though the pipe was solid, nerves were again evident in Cameron’s delivery – tight short notes and fractionally off the beat in places – but this was another piper with a really good set of hands and a professional mien.